TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/JavaScript/RequireJS/Index.rst

 In Fluid templates `includeJavaScriptModules` is to be used instead of `includeRequireJsModules`.

-In Fluid template the `includeJavaScriptModules` property of the :html:`<f:be.pageRenderer>` ViewHelper may be used:
+In Fluid template the `includeJavaScriptModules` attribute of the :html:`<f:be.pageRenderer>` ViewHelper may be used:

 ..  code-block:: html